Oriental Shorthair Cat Facts: Origins, Colors, Price, Health Issues, Nutrition

 Even though Orientals are an overall healthy breed, they do have a tendency to develop several health-related issues.

 Progressive retinal atrophy and lymphoma are common for this feline breed.
 Other common health issues include amyloidis, and congenital heart problems like megaesophagus or hypertrophic cardiomyopathy.
-The so-called “brush burn” is a common problem for Oriental cats, which originates from excessive brushing.
-Due to the kitty’s short and thin fur coat severe brushing may damage the cat’s skin.
-Brushing out the Oriental’s hair too hard with an improper cat brush will cause the “brush burn” and may also lead to skin irritation and inflammation.
+Brushing the Oriental’s hair too hard with an improper cat brush will cause “brush burn” and may also lead to skin irritation and inflammation.

-Monitor your kitty’s needs and make sure it has all necessary essentials for a healthy and happy life.
-Neglecting an Oriental Shorthair cat will not only lead to destructive behavior, but also to the potential development of health issues.
+Monitor your kitty’s needs and make sure it has all the necessary essentials for a healthy and happy life.